 5 Consequences You Should Know

-Just because you survived drinking and driving unharmed doesn’t mean you’re off the hook.
-Besides dealing with personal injury claims or wrongful death cases if you were the drunk driver, a DUI could also lead to severe effects such as jail time or loss of employment.
+In addition to dealing with personal injury claims or wrongful death cases if you were the drunk driver, a DUI could also lead to severe effects such as jail time or loss of employment.
 We’ve compiled a list of the top 5 consequences of drinking and driving that are most commonly overlooked.

 Loss of your License